reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ### Change the color

 ### Lombok
+We have a useful lombok construct slf4j to provide a reference to the logger.

 ### Masking
+Sometimes we need to hide supress sensitive data by apply mask on sensitive data.

 ### Change Logger Implementation
 adding the log implementation in the default starter.
 It is included by adding starter for logback implementation.
 Starter for log4j and java util can also be added.